fast-aircraft-design/FAST-OAD/README.rst

 How to get list of variables
 ----------------------------

-If your problem is defined in `my_conf.toml`, you can get a list of the outputs of your problem with:
+Once your problem is defined in `my_conf.toml`, you can get a list of the variables of your problem with:

-    $ fastoad list_outputs my_conf.toml
+    $ fastoad list_variables my_conf.toml

 How to generate an input file
 -----------------------------